 The Merchant Services Sales Call

 There are different versions of the sales call stating that your merchant account rates have increased.
-The calls will attempt to get you to contact the company, while not identifying themselves by name in effort to preserve the illusion that they're associated with your current merchant services company.
+The caller attempts to get you to contact the company, while not identifying themselves by name in effort to preserve the illusion that they’re associated with your current merchant services company.
 These calls are often voicemails left after hours or through bypassing the phone system to go direct to voicemail.
-Below you can listen to two of the calls we've received here at CardFellow.
+Below you can listen to two of the calls we’ve received here at CardFellow.